alexhewitt/Olio/README.md

 # README

-Hello and welcome to this simple Olio article viewer application
+Hello and welcome to my Olio article viewer application.
+Get started with the instructions below.

 * Built in Ruby 3.0.0, Rails 6.1.7 and Postgres 14.5